bachtiarilham/Chinook-Database-Analytics/README.md

 **Workflow**

     I use HeidiSQL to modify my database.
-    All tasks finished in .sql files
+    All tasks finished in .sql files and stored in query folder